Skip to main content

 Applied Statistics, Social Science, and Humanities

-Daphna Harel is an applied statistician who studies issues of measurement and modeling in the applied health sciences.
-Her research focuses on modeling challenges for data arising from self-reported questionnaires and crowdsourcing, and requiring the use of multilevel models.
-Her methodological work focuses on the creation of theoretically justified guidelines for statistical analysis and issues of model misspecification in polytomous Item Response Theory, and the shortening of patient reported outcome measures.
-Harel received her PhD from the Department of Mathematics and Statistics at McGill University.
+Daphna Harel (she/her) is an applied statistician who studies issues of measurement and modeling in the applied health sciences.
+Her research focuses on modeling challenges for data arising from self-reported questionnaires and other surveys, as well as other modern forms of data collection.
+Her methodological work focuses on the creation of theoretically justified guidelines for statistical analysis and issues of model misspecification in polytomous Item Response Theory, shortening patient reported outcome measures, and measures of effect size for differential item functioning.
+Her applied work centers around the use of advanced statistical methods to answer critical questions in the social and health sciences.
+She collaborates with researchers across numerous fields and publishes in scientific journals in both statistics and in the applications of her work.

 Her most recent work is in improving statistical practice as it pertains to LGBTQIA+ individuals and their data, as well as improving societal outcomes for members of this community.
 She currently PI's the NYU QUEER data lab.